GabDug/Efrei-L1-ProjectHangman/Report.md

     for w in words_set:
         print(f"{words.count(w)} {w}")
 ```
-In this program we're using the with statement close the file properly, then we read the text.
-We're using the function
+In this program we're using the `with` statement to read the text file, as it will close the file properly on his own at
+the end of the `with`.
-split to get all words and we sort the words.
-Finally in the for loop that is doing all the different
+We're using the function `split()` to get all words and we sort them.
-words of the list we put a print (f ) which has the function count to get the number of occurrences.
+Finally in the for loop that is doing all the different words of the list we print the number of occurrences.

-4. c)
+##### 4. c)
 ```python
 with open("list.txt", "r", encoding="utf-8") as rawfile:
     text = rawfile.read()